funkhaus/wp-shopify/README.md

 First, link a Shopify product and a Wordpress page:

 1. Create a product in Shopify.
-1. Create and name a page for the product in Wordpress.
+1. Create a page for the product in Wordpress.
 1. You should see a new metabox in Wordpress that has a field for the product ID.
 Fill in the product ID from your Shopify store.
      * The easiest way to find the ID of a product is to navigate to the "edit" page for that product within Shopify, and copy the last section of the URL for that page.
 For example, if when editing the product your url is *example.myshopify.com/admin/products/__12345__*, then the ID for that product is __12345__.